MrCherry/acme-widget-co/README.md

 ### Offers

 - `Offers::BuyOneRedGetHalf` - The buy one red widget get half price offer.
 This offer is a simple buy one get one free offer.
+- `Offers::BulkDiscount` - The bulk discount offer.
+This offer applies a discount to the total cost of the basket if the total cost is greater than or equal to the minimum total price.
+- `Offers::GreenBlueBundle` - The green blue bundle offer.
+This offer applies a discount to the total cost of the basket if the basket contains at least one green widget and at least one blue widget.

 ## Tests

 - `test/basic_integration_test.rb` - The basic integration test that tests the basket with the basic catalogue.
 This test is based on the task requirements in `TASK.md`.
+- `test/extended_catalogue_integration_test.rb` - The extended catalogue integration test that tests the basket with the extended catalogue to make sure that the the solution works with additional products in the catalogue and additional offers in the offer engine.
+- `test/feature/offers_test.rb` - The offers test that tests the offers.
 - `test/unit/delivery_calculator_test.rb` - The delivery calculator unit test that tests the delivery calculator class.